-- ∞Nairobi National Park on city's outskirts
+- Nairobi National Park on Nairobi's doorstep

-- ∞Excellent choice of hotels and lodges
+- Excellent choice of hotels and lodges

-- ∞Sheldrick Elephant Orphanage
+- Sheldrick Elephant Orphanage

-Nairobi is usually your arrival point in Kenya and it has some excellent lodges and hotels, as well as a lively nightlife and interesting shopping, especially at the informal ‘Masaai’ markets.
+Nairobi is usually your arrival point into Kenya and it has excellent lodges and hotels to choose from, as well as lively nightlife and interesting shopping, especially at the informal Maasai Markets.
 There are several worthwhile attractions - like the Nairobi National Park – right on its doorstep.
 One of Nairobi's more famous and popular restaurants is The Carnivore which serves a banquet of game meats (everything from warthog and wildebeest to zebra and crocodile), hot-off-the-grill onto your plate from oversized metal skewers.

 There's plenty to see and do in Nairobi – from wildlife to culture, sport, adventure, shopping and entertainment.
-Here are some of our favourites;
+Here are some of our favourites.

-Nairobi National Park, situated just a few kilometres outside the city.
-It's home to large herds of plains animals like zebra, giraffe, wildebeest, buffalo and rhino as well as predators like lion and cheetah.
+Nairobi National Park is situated just a few kilometres outside the city.
+It's home to large herds of plains game like zebra, giraffe, wildebeest, buffalo and rhino as well as predators like lion and cheetah.
 Over 400 species of birds have been recorded here.
 You can go on the 'Nairobi Safari Walk'.

 Mamba Village is a pleasant park which is home to ostriches and crocodiles.
 The guides are very knowledgeable and will allow you to interact directly with the crocodiles, even to handle the babies if you are there at the right time.

-Kenyatta International Conference Center (K.I.C.C), in the city centre.
-Go to the top of the flying-saucer shaped top of the tower and you'll get a great view out of the sprawling, congested city.
+K.I.C.C is in the city centre.
+Go to the top of the flying-saucer-shaped tower and you'll get a great view out of the sprawling, congested city.
 On a clear day, you should be able to see out over Nairobi National Park.

-National Railway Museum, details more about the history of Kenya's railroads and the Kenya/Uganda railway, featuring some of the engines and rolling stock from the country's colonial period.
+National Railway Museum details more about the history of Kenya's railroads and the Kenya/Uganda railway, featuring some of the engines and rolling stock from the country's colonial period.

-Uhuru Gardens was built in remembrance of Kenya's struggle for independence, which was granted in 1963.
+- Uhuru Gardens was built in remembrance of Kenya's struggle for independence, which was granted in 1963.
 A triumphal column of 24 m (79 ft) supports a pair of clasped hands and the dove of peace, high over a statue of freedom fighters raising the flag, set in beautiful, landscaped gardens.

-Westlands, is the bustling nightlife district of Nairobi.
+- Westlands is the bustling nightlife district of Nairobi.
 Many restaurants and bars line busy Woodvale Grove and Mpaka Road.
 A popular option for first-time visitors is the Treehouse Club, patronised largely by ex-pats.
 Some of the local clubs can become overcrowded.
 There's generally good security about.